MicrosoftDocs/sql-docs/azure-sql/managed-instance/automated-backups-overview.md

 | **Restoring via PowerShell** |Yes|Yes|Yes|
 | **Restoring via Azure CLI** |Yes|Yes|Yes|

-<sup>1<sup> For business-critical applications that require large databases and must ensure business continuity, see [auto-failover groups](auto-failover-group-sql-mi.md).
+<sup>1<sup> For business-critical applications that require large databases and must ensure business continuity, see [failover groups](failover-group-sql-mi.md).

 <sup>2<sup> All PITR backups are stored on geo-redundant storage by default, meaning geo-restore is enabled by default.